-Over the years there has been a tremendous increase in the reliability on computers.
-Moreover, the need for higher performance computers by the users or clients of the same over the years has forced Intel and AMD, the leading manufacturers of computers to seek ways of meeting their clients’ needs by the making of microprocessors that have higher performance capabilities.
-In addition, users could not go after slow speed machines and this has brought great competition between the two companies in terms of the kind of processors they produce.
+Over the years, there has been a tremendous increase on the reliability on computers.
+Moreover, the need for higher performance computers by the users over the years has forced Intel and AMD, the leading manufacturers of computers to seek ways of meeting their clients’ needs by the making of microprocessors with have higher performance capabilities.
+In addition, many users are avoiding slow running machines and this has brought great competition between the two companies in terms of the kind of processors they produce.
 The reliability of processors can be measured on how fast they perform their tasks, their memory, and the amount of power consumption.
-With this in mind Intel wanted to come up with processors that could consume less power, and do the assigned tasks in the shortest time possible.
-The processor is thus the most important component in determining how fast a system will operate.
+With this in mind, Intel wanted to come up with processors that could consume less power, and do the assigned tasks in the shortest time possible.
+The processor is thus, the most important component in determining how fast a system will operate.

 Pentium is the brand name for the Intel Company.
-According to Bourne (1992), Intel decided to use the name since it was not possible to market the first processor that bore just a number ‘i586’ as the name.
+The company decided to use the name since it was not possible to market the first processor that bore just a number ‘i586’ as the brand name.
 The first Pentium CPU had a speed lying between 60 MHZ and 66 MHZ of computer memory.
 These microprocessors had 3.1 million transistors.
 However, their power consumption was high and they were slow in their processing speed which prompted a new release of Pentium referred to as the Pentium pro.

 The Pentium pro was the second generation microprocessor based on the P6 architecture which only lasted for three generations up to the Pentium 3.
 They improved in their power consumption as they had 5.5million transistors and this prevented much overheating unlike the first generation microprocessors.
 The second generation microprocessor increased their processing speed to between 150MHZ and 200MHZ.